dvorka/mindforger/KNOWN_ISSUES.md

 # 1.53.0

 * Autolinking can break MathJax code blocks/text integrity in Markdown text.
-* CSV support does not scale and can block the application
 * Windows Server R2 2012: empty MF documentation repository in wrong location when MF is launched at the end of installation.
 * Notebook HTML export doesn't export local images: links to filesystem are kept intact, images